AFT Arrow FAQ

 How has AFT Arrow been verified?

 There are several aspects to AFT Arrow verification.
 First, AFT Arrow has been compared to published data where it exists.
-Available published data is usually for a single pipe, which is not very challenging for a network solver.
+Available published data is usually for a single pipe, which is a trivial solution for a network solver.
 Models, comparisons and explanations for such published predictions are given the Verification folder within AFT Arrow.
-Second, it can be verified that the AFT Arrow predictions agree with the fundamental equations for single pipes and networks.
+Second, it can be verified that the AFT Arrow results agree with mass and energy conservation along with the fundamental equations for compressible flow in single pipes and networks.
 Third, AFT Arrow offers two independent solution methods, which can be compared against each other.
 Fourth, incompressible gas flow predictions for networks show good agreement with incompressible calculation methods such as AFT Fathom.
 Finally, AFT Arrow predictions have been compared to test data and other analytical methods on numerous occasions and good agreement has been shown.
 For example, see Winters, B.A., and T.W.
 Walters, "X-34 High Pressure Nitrogen Reaction Control System Design and Analysis".

 Can AFT Arrow be used to model liquid systems?